 The approaches outlined above have achieved the positive impact detailed below.
 We will therefore continue to deploy all of these strategies.
-For 2016-17 we will also:
+In 2016-17 we will also extended out support activities:

 - Employ a TA specifically for Social, Emotional and Mental Health (SEMH) and SEND to provide intervention, support and enrichment for pupil premium children.
 We use our specialist nurture expertise to provide targeted intervention for any disadvantaged child who is failing to make expected progress due to social and emotional difficulties or trauma;

 - Employ an additional Midday Supervisor to support those vulnerable children; leading gardening activities, mindfulness activities ….

 Tracking data shows that Pupil Premium children are making expected progress and this is comparable with their peers from their relative starting points.

 By the end of their five year journey from Year R to Year 4, the number of children in receipt of Pupil Premium working at expected standards or greater depth was above non-disadvantaged for reading, equitable for writing but below for maths.
 Outcomes for this group of Year 4 pupils at Shillington Lower was significantly above Local Authority data for reading and writing and marginally lower for maths.